-We now can perform Rapid (15 minutes) Covid-19 Nucleic Acid Detection test with limited supply at the Woodmen and Southeast locations.
-We will continue to have Adequate Testing capability for Covid-19 PCR testing with a 24-48 hour result turnaround time.
-(Updated 6/12/20)
+Matthews-Vu can perform Rapid (15 minutes) Covid-19 Nucleic Acid Detection tests at all clinic locations.
+Additionally, we have the capability for Covid-19 PCR testing with a typical turnaround time of 24-48 hours.
+(8/2/2021)

 Matthews-Vu offers a variety of visit options during this time.
 If you will be visiting us in person, you will be required to wear a mask.
 If you do not have a mask, one will be provided to you upon check-in.

 According to the CDC, patients with Multisystem Inflammatory Syndrome in Children (MIS-C) associated with COVID-19 may present with persistent fever and a variety of signs and symptoms, including multi-organ (e.g., cardiac, gastrointestinal, renal, hematologic, dermatologic, neurologic) involvement, and elevated inflammatory markers.
 (Updated 5/19/20)